okwolf/hyperapp-fx/README.md

 ### `event`

-Describes an effect that will capture event data when attached to a handler in your `view`.
+Describes an effect that will capture [DOM Event](https://developer.mozilla.org/en-US/docs/Web/Events) data when attached to a handler in your `view`.
 The originally fired event will be provided as the action `data`.

 ```js
 import { withEffects, event } from "hyperapp-effects"